Washington Irving: Early years

 Irving was an uninterested student who preferred adventure stories and drama, and he regularly sneaked out of class in the evenings to attend the theater by the time he was 14.
 An outbreak of yellow fever in Manhattan in 1798 prompted his family to send him upriver, where he stayed with his friend James Kirke Paulding in Tarrytown, New York.
-It was in Tarrytown where he became familiar with the bucolic beauty of the region with its Dutch customs and local ghost stories.
-Though the town of Sleepy Hollow did not exist in Irving's time (North Tarrytown changed its name to Sleepy Hollow in 1996), the area had been known as Slapershaven or "Sleeper's Haven" by the Dutch.
+It was in Tarrytown where he became familiar with the bucolic beauty of the region, with its Dutch customs and local ghost stories.
+Though the village of Sleepy Hollow did not exist in Irving's time (North Tarrytown would change its name to Sleepy Hollow in 1996), the area which Irving would make famous in "The Legend of Sleepy Hollow" had been known as Slapershaven or "Sleeper's Haven" by the Dutch settlers.
 Irving made several other trips up the Hudson as a teenager, including an extended visit to Johnstown, New York, where he passed through the Catskill Mountains region, the setting for "Rip Van Winkle".
 "Of all the scenery of the Hudson", Irving wrote, "the Kaatskill Mountains had the most witching effect on my boyish imagination".

-Irving began writing letters to the New York Morning Chronicle in 1802 when he was 19, submitting commentaries on the city's social and theater scene under the pseudonym Jonathan Oldstyle.
+Irving began writing letters to the New York Morning Chronicle (a newspaper edited by his brother Peter) in 1802 when he was 19, submitting commentaries on the city's social and theater scene under the pseudonym Jonathan Oldstyle.
 The name evoked his Federalist leanings and was the first of many pseudonyms he employed throughout his career.
 The letters brought Irving some early fame and moderate notoriety.
-Aaron Burr was a co-publisher of the Chronicle, and was impressed enough to send clippings of the Oldstyle pieces to his daughter Theodosia.
+Aaron Burr was the founder of the Chronicle and was impressed enough to send clippings of the Oldstyle pieces to his daughter Theodosia.
+(In 1807, Irving would cover the Burr trial for the newspaper.)
 Charles Brockden Brown made a trip to New York to try to recruit Oldstyle for a literary magazine he was editing in Philadelphia.

 Concerned for his health, Irving's brothers financed an extended tour of Europe from 1804 to 1806.
 He bypassed most of the sites and locations considered essential for the social development of a young man, to the dismay of his brother William who wrote that he was pleased that his brother's health was improving, but he did not like the choice to "gallop through Italy ... leaving Florence on your left and Venice on your right".
 Instead, Irving honed the social and conversational skills that eventually made him one of the world's most in-demand guests.
 "I endeavor to take things as they come with cheerfulness", Irving wrote, "and when I cannot get a dinner to suit my taste, I endeavor to get a taste to suit my dinner".
 While visiting Rome in 1805, Irving struck up a friendship with painter Washington Allston and was almost persuaded into a career as a painter.
 "My lot in life, however, was differently cast".